ganesh-git2014/PuttyPortable/README.md

 - If you want to integrate with KeePass software
 - Centralised Management of Putty Sessions for whole of your team
 - Mass Operations across multiple servers at same time

+# For more Details, and how to setup
+# Read the "ReadMore.txt" file